 There is a multibillion $ global market for fats used in diverse food applications, most, if not all, of which can be addressed by Oleoflow.
 The project is currently fully funded by Business Finland and The University of Helsinki until May 2023, after which Oleoflow could be spun out as an independent company.

-Given Oleoflow’s proven technical qualities and strong IP (backed by 4 pending patent applications), the project will be ready for commercialization in 2023.
+Given Oleoflow’s proven technical qualities and strong IP (backed by 4 pending patent applications), the project will be ready for commercialisation in 2023.
 Oleoflow will be seeking to raise capital in early 2023.

 Oleoflow is looking for both early-stage investors focusing on the food sector and industrial food producers seeking new fat solutions to add value to their food products.